mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 Symplectic Elements
 ===================
 If your institution uses Symplectic Elements, Altmetric is able to easily provide a seamless link between Elements and |efi|.
-Currently, Altmetric can connect to Symplectic Elements v5.5, or a more recent version.
+Currently, Altmetric can connect to Symplectic Elements v5.5, or above.

 Instructions are detailed below on establishing the connection between |efi| and your instance of Symplectic Elements.